Loop quantum gravity: Loop quantum cosmology

-The popular and technical literature makes extensive references to LQG-related topic of loop quantum cosmology.
-LQC was mainly developed by Martin Bojowald, it was popularized in Scientific American for predicting a Big Bounce prior to the Big Bang.
+The popular and technical literature makes extensive references to the LQG-related topic of loop quantum cosmology.
+LQC was mainly developed by Martin Bojowald.
+It was popularized in Scientific American for predicting a Big Bounce prior to the Big Bang.
 Loop quantum cosmology (LQC) is a symmetry-reduced model of classical general relativity quantized using methods that mimic those of loop quantum gravity (LQG) that predicts a "quantum bridge" between contracting and expanding cosmological branches.

 Achievements of LQC have been the resolution of the big bang singularity, the prediction of a Big Bounce, and a natural mechanism for inflation.

 LQC models share features of LQG and so is a useful toy model.
 However, the results obtained are subject to the usual restriction that a truncated classical theory, then quantized, might not display the true behaviour of the full theory due to artificial suppression of degrees of freedom that might have large quantum fluctuations in the full theory.
 It has been argued that singularity avoidance in LQC are by mechanisms only available in these restrictive models and that singularity avoidance in the full theory can still be obtained but by a more subtle feature of LQG.

 Loop quantum gravity phenomenology

-Quantum gravity effects are notoriously difficult to measure because the Planck length is so incredibly small.
+Quantum gravity effects are difficult to measure because the Planck length is so small.
 However recently physicists, such as Jack Palmer, have started to consider the possibility of measuring quantum gravity effects mostly from astrophysical observations and gravitational wave detectors.
 The energy of those fluctuations at scales this small cause space-perturbations which are visible at higher scales.